Types of Mesothelioma Specialists

 Doctors in the United States diagnose about 3,000 new cases of mesothelioma each year.
 Mesothelioma specialists are trained oncologists who work with multiple mesothelioma patients.
 Doctors with proper experience have undergone extensive training and education related to mesothelioma diagnoses and treatment.
 Mesothelioma treatment requires care from a whole team of specialists and supporting staff.
 A thoracic doctor may perform life-extending procedures, like a pleurectomy and decortication.
 Other types of oncologists administer other treatment options, such as radiation therapy.

-Treatments and services offered at mesothelioma medical centers aim to extend the lives of patients and make the pain more manageable.
+Treatments and services offered at mesothelioma medical centers aim to extend patients’ lives and make the pain more manageable.
 A mesothelioma patient’s treatment journey can consist of nearly a dozen specialists and support staff in various disciplines.
 These roles provide physical care or emotional care to mesothelioma patients.

 A medical oncologist is a doctor that treats cancer using chemotherapy, immunotherapy, or targeted therapy.
 The role of a medical oncologist consists of assisting patients in all areas of their cancer journey, including diagnosis and treatment.
 Medical oncologists coordinate with other experts to develop tailored treatment plans for each mesothelioma patient.